PropranololReturn to Propranolol overview

 - Cigarette smoke affects the amount of propranolol in your body.

-- If you smoke, you will probably need a higher dose of propranolol than someone who does not smoke.
+- If you smoke, you may need a higher dose of propranolol than someone who does not smoke.

 - Tell your doctor if you smoke, so that you get the right dose for you.